olafrv/ai_chat_llama2/README.md

 nvidia-smi
 ```

-Output should be like this (without the processes, I was running the Chatbot):
+Output should be like this (python3.10 is the running the Chatbot):
 ```bash
 Sat Aug  5 19:36:05 2023
 +---------------------------------------------------------------------------------------+